Posted on September 10, 2014 and last updated on April 27, 2026

 • Sights: woodland, fields, streams

-The trails in Cumberland, Falmouth, and Windham are very well connected, either by footpath or snowmobile trail.
+The trails in this area are well connected, with just a few road crossings.
 In my map above, Rines Forest is in green.

 Directions: There are two trailheads with parking off Range Road and a third parking area off Blanchard Road.
 The main parking area— with room for about 10 cars — is the second one on Range Road you’ll see if you’re going north.
 The first one is a pullover on the road shoulder, with room for four or five cars.
 It’s is about 1.2 miles northwest of the intersection with Winn Road.
-The Blanchard Road lot has space for about eight cars.
+The Blanchard Road lot has space for about eight cars, and is also a good spot to park for Greely Woods.

 Let me know if you have any trail updates or corrections!